Asbestos risks in safes and fire resistant cabinets

 Managing the Risks

-- If you are concerned that your pre-2000 safe or filing cabinet may have an asbestos jointing seal, you need to arrange for it to be checked by a competent asbestos consultant.
+If you are concerned that your pre-2000 safe or filing cabinet may have an asbestos jointing seal, you need to arrange for it to be checked by a competent asbestos consultant.
 The trained asbestos consultant will confirm whether asbestos is present or otherwise and can also advise on the necessary risk management measures.
-These measures may range from (i) a simple periodic check that the seal remains in good condition to (ii) a recommendation to apply an encapsulating paint or adhesive in case of minor damage or (iii) a recommendation that the jointing seal is removed by a specialist contractor under controlled conditions where the seal is assessed to be beyond repair.
+It is recommended that the jointing seal is removed and replaced by a specialist contractor under controlled conditions.
+It is important that any replacement seal is equivalent or better.
 These remedial measures are likely to be cost-effective in comparison with replacement of the safe.

 - Safety, Health and Welfare at Work (Exposure to Asbestos) Regulations 2006 and 2010